semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of January 13, 2020

-- New: "Jump to a branch or pull request" quick search modal dialog available on the project page.
+- New: "Jump to a branch or pull request" quick search modal dialog is available on the project page.
-- Additions to ubuntu1804 image:
+- Additions to the ubuntu1804 image:
     - Python 3.8
     - Snapd
-- Updates to the ubuntu1804 image:
+- Updates to the Ubuntu1804 image:
     - Awc-cli       1.16 -> 1.17.1
     - Firefox esr 68.2.0 -> 68.4.1
     - Geckodriver 0.21.0 -> 0.26.0